pippinbarr/cart253/assignments/challenges/variables/README.md

 ### Step 2: Make Mr. Furious turn red over time

 He's getting angrier and angrier, so make him turn more and more red over time.

-Maybe you should *constrain* any numbers you change so they stay in a reasonable range?
+🌶️ Maybe you should *constrain* any numbers you change so they stay in a reasonable range?

 ### Step 3: Make day turn to night

 Make the sky (the background) turn from blue to black over time.
-You'll need to create a new variable (probably a JavaScript Object called `sky`?) for this, then change it over time.
+You'll need to create a new variable (probably a JavaScript Object called `sky`?) for this, then change it over time (probably it'll be a bit like Mr. Furious' fill?).

 ### Step 4: Add an annoying bird